 The Uterus Is a Feature, Not a Bug: The Working Woman's Guide to Overthrowing the Patriarchy

-By Sarah Lacy
+by Sarah Lacy

 "The Uterus Is a Feature, Not a Bug" by Sarah Lacy is a thought-provoking and empowering exploration of the societal expectations surrounding women's bodies and their reproductive capabilities.
 Lacy challenges the traditional notion of the uterus as a mere biological function, and instead presents it as a powerful and integral aspect of a woman's identity.